FultonSlide/Interactive-JavaScript-Quiz/README.md

-# Interactive-JavaScript-Quiz
+# Inception Movie Quiz
-An interactive JavaScript quiz
+An interactive JavaScript quiz that determines what percentage of a fan you are of the movie Inception.